edgedb/easy-edgedb/README.md

 }
 ```

+It's optional because we don't know anything about the three vampire women before they were made into vampires, so we can't make an `NPC` type for them.

-One other thing we can remember to do is to give `last_appearance` for Lucy and `first_appearance` for Lucy as a `MinorVampire` the same date.
+Another way to (informally) link them together is to give `last_appearance` for Lucy and `first_appearance` for Lucy as a `MinorVampire` the same date.
 First we will update Lucy with her `last_appearance`:

 ```
 UPDATE Person filter .name = 'Lucy Westenra'